 The majority of our garments are made both in our studio and family home in Snuneymuxw and in Vancouver, B.C.

 We source the finest local manufacturers to create our unique art garments.
-Our design process begins with featuring eco-friendly, organic and natural fibres whenever possible as the canvas for our artistic design.
-We then transform our family artwork to produce wearable clothing that embraces West-Coast elegance and Indigenous culture!
+Our design process begins with featuring eco-friendly, organic and natural fibers whenever possible as the canvas for our artistic design.
+We then transform our family artwork to produce wearable indigenous art clothing that embraces West-Coast elegance and Indigenous culture!